ianrandmckenzie/crossing_my_gaping_chasm/fleeting_tactics/content_checklist.md

 * Be conscious of viewers' emotion and reaction to content (good or bad)
 * Does the information solve anything or empower the viewer in some way?
 * Is it at least funny?
+* Raise the stakes
+* Make it silly
+* Be bombastic and embrace the silly
+* Put the question in their head: Is he going to fail?
+Is he going to succeed?